Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Interpretations of

-A preliminary key observation is that instead of drawing $u_i$ and $\Btheta'_i$ at each iteration $i$ on the line \ref{line:newtheta} of Algorithm \ref{alg:mh}, we can equivalently pre-generate $u_i$ and $\Br_i$ for $i=1,\ldots,n$.
-From now on we suppose $u_i$'s and $\Br_i$'s are fixed and we exceptionally treat \mh{} as a deterministic algorithm.
-The output of \mh{}, the $n$ samples, is still treated random but the randomness now results from the GP posterior $f\cond\ddata_t\sim\GP(m_t(\Btheta),c_t(\Btheta,\Btheta'))$ that describes one's knowledge about the log-likelihood function $f$.
-We can similarly treat the resulting estimate $\hat{\bar{h}}_n$ in (\ref{eq:posterior_mean_mcmc_approx}) as a random variable.
-We call this somewhat unusual approach as ``Bayesian \mh{}''.
-The posterior uncertainty of $f$ is taken into account but the sampling error due to the finite sample size $n$ is not.
-This makes Bayesian \mh{} quite different from e.g.~the related problem of Bayesian quadrature \citep{OHagan1991,Rasmussen2003,Briol2019}.
+A preliminary key observation is that instead of drawing $u^{(i)}$ and $\Btheta'^{(i)}$ at each iteration $i$ of Algorithm \ref{alg:mh}, $u^{(i)}$ and $\Br_i$ for $i=1,\ldots,n$ can be pre-generated.
+From now on we hence suppose $u^{(i)}$'s and $\Br_i$'s are fixed so we can exceptionally treat \mh{} as a deterministic algorithm (or mapping) whose input is the likelihood function and output a (multi)set of $n$ samples.
+The GP posterior $f\cond\ddata_t\sim\GP(m_t(\Btheta),c_t(\Btheta,\Btheta\pr))$ of the log-likelihood then induces a probability distribution over the output, the $n$ samples.
+The corresponding estimate $\hat{\bar{h}}_n$ in (\ref{eq:posterior_mean_mcmc_approx}) similarly follows a probability distribution induced by the GP.
+We call this unusual approach ``Bayesian'' \mh{}.
+In this approach the posterior uncertainty of $f$ is accounted probabilistically but the sampling error due to the finite sample size $n$ is not.
+This makes Bayesian \mh{} fundamentally different from the related Bayesian quadrature methods \citep{OHagan1991,Rasmussen2003bmc,Briol2019}.